bhartiy/learnsellacious/pages/44.sp-page-builder/creating-a-page-and-linking-it-to-menu/chapter.md

 b) For Products in a particular category go to **category>> Templates**
    Start redirecting **YES**
-   Select Category and Product  (* you have to make category page in SP Page Builder efore you assign ) Save.
+   Select Category and Product  (* you have to make category page in SP Page Builder before you assign ) Save.

    ![](cate.PNG)